 It’s no good assuming they’ll know who the invoice is from because you handed it to them, or because you attached it to an email from your business.
 What happens if your client saves the invoice for later payment, and then can’t remember who sent it to them?

 You need to put your company details right at the top of the invoice in a prominent position.
 You must include your company name, address, and contact details.
-You should also include your company logo and make sure that you use the colors and fonts you use for your branding.
+You should also include your company logo, which you can design with tools such as Wepik that allow you to make a free logo online, and make sure you use the colors and fonts consistent with your branding.

 2. Your Client’s Full Details